 Styrofoam products

-Canned drinks cannot be funded unless cultural value can be proven
+Canned drinks

 Additional Guidelines

-All approved events must submit an article to Newswire in order to publicize to ALL students
+All RSOs with approved events must submit an article to rso@uark.edu for submission to Newswire in order to publicize to ALL students

-All approved events must also submit an advertisement for their event over the RSO listserv
+All RSOs with approved events must also submit an advertisement for their event over the RSO listserv and create a HogSync event to be shared within the U of A community

 All approved events must be added to the university calendar

+All RSOs with approved events must check out a card reader from the Office of Student Activities (OSA) to be used at their funded event to facilitate assessment efforts of the event.
+The card reader should be returned the following business day after the event.
+If the event takes place over the weekend the card reader should be returned the following Monday.

 Any food given out at an event must be cooked in an approved, licensed kitchen